johndstein/abc-stringify/README.md

 Allows array replacers to either include or exclude keys.

-Allows you to specify a list of values to exclude and/or replace (think passwords and keys in your config).
+Allows you to specify a list of values to replace (think passwords and keys in your config).

 Allows omitting the replacer parameter and just pass the space parameter.